We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Make a Separate Space

-One of the biggest tips people give young professionals about their work-life balance is to have their own, separate space designated for their work.
+One of the biggest apartment office ideas people give young professionals about their work-life balance is to have their own, separate space designated for their work.
 This is especially prevalent for those who work remotely, especially permanently — not just during the pandemic.

 Having your own space where you can work and walk away at the end of the day can help you maintain a healthy and sustainable relationship between your job and your private life.
 If you don’t have an entire room to make your office, try tucking your desk into a special corner or section of your room.